Chiayi: Rail

-Chiayi City is served by Chiayi Station and Jiabei Station of the Taiwan Railways Administration.
+Chiayi City is served by Chiayi Station and Jiabei Station of Taiwan Railway.
 Chiayi Station is the starting point for the Alishan Forest Railway.
 The city is also accessible from THSR Chiayi Station in Chiayi County.

 Bus

 Chiayi Bus Rapid Transit connects Chiayi City to Chiayi HSR station in the neighboring Taibao City.
 Chiayi City Bus serves the urban areas of Chiayi City.

 Air

 Chiayi City is served by Chiayi Airport in the neighboring Shuishang Township.

 In popular culture

 Chiayi City and its street foods, including the famous Chiayi turkey rice, were featured on the Netflix TV series, Street Food, in season 1.